lilively/MRSprep/README.md

 Both for DICOM and SPAR/SDAT data acquisition are stored in folders named according to the case IDs.
 The files within these folders may contain additional information in their filenames, where “Case_X” represents the unique identifier, “C” stand for short echo and “L” for long echo and “M” for water suppressed metabolite files and “W” water unsuppressed acquisitions.
 This naming is not consistent for all files, and for many instances the echo time and the acquisition type can only be determined by opening the file in JMRUI and visually assessing the spectra or by checking the header parameters in the SPAR file.
 ## Original DICOM file structure
-**Note:** Any deviation from this structure may require modifying the pipeline to ensure combability.
+**Note:** Any deviation from this structure may require modifying the pipeline to ensure compatibility.
 ```
 Data DICOM
  ┣ Case_1